KOHLER Cimarron Toilet – Comfort Height Elongated 1.28 gpf with AquaPiston Technology

 If you have been reading reviews about this KOHLER Cimarron K-3609-0, you probably have noticed a common complaint people made.
 And that is, it doesn’t rinse (or cleanse) that well.
 You have to flush a second time to get that waste smears off the bowl surface.
 But is it true?

-You see, bowl rinsing needs water to scrub surfaces either in a swirling manner or drain down from the rim holes.
+You see, bowl rinsing needs water to scrub surfaces either in a swirling manner or rain down from the rim holes.
 As for the latter, it needs to cover the entire bowl surfaces, so the more holes lined along the rim, the better.
 In this case, the rim hole method is used (across all KOHLER Cimarron toilets).
 So the question is, has it got enough holes to cover all the land?

 Yes, the Cimarron does have all the rim holes it needs to wet the entire inner bowl surface.
 So where is the problem then?